 Also known as the long-haired Siamese cat, the Balinese cat has been a beloved breed since the 1950s, when the efforts of two American breeders drew attention to a new variation of the Siamese.
 When Siamese lovers protested against the long-haired kittens being considered true Siamese cats, they became their own breed and were named Balinese for their grace and agility.

 Although the Balinese are a separate breed, they share many of the traits of the Siamese cat.
 They are affectionate, loyal, and intelligent, with beautiful point patterning and coloration.
-While some cat owners dislike their talkative natures, others adore their willingness to chatter and having a four-legged, furry shadow following them around the house.
+While some cat owners dislike their talkative natures, others adore their willingness to chatter and have a four-legged, furry shadow following them around the house.

 If you’re looking for a cat that you can cuddle and that is always ready for a game of fetch or a leashed walk, the Balinese is a good choice.
 They get along well with children and other pets and will always be there to greet you at the door.